 The following video is an excellent example of how the community in the world's largest e-waste scrapyard in Ghana are giving new life to the e-waste gathering there (This video is probably slightly too complicated for younger children but worth the watch if they can sit through it).

 This printable pack consists of 8 printable worksheets with different prompted design challenges featuring an assortment of common electronic devices you can find in your home.

 Click on the download link below to get started.
 Please note that this printable pack is only for subscribers and paid members.

 Subscribe for free to download this printable

-Sign up now to access to the library of free printables for subscribers only.
+Sign up now to get access to printables for subscribers only.